Johnstul/SciPy-2018-Enthought-Prabhu-R-Mayavi-Notes/README.md

 All code was originally authored by Prabhu Ramachandran.

-I edited and modified the code and transferred over the code and concepts into notebook form.
+I edited and modified the code, and transferred over the code and concepts into notebook form, primiarily for my own reference.

 Author's sites: